-We talked to Greg Berezowski of NapoleonCat, a social media management tool that makes life easier for businesses and individuals all around the world and here is what he said about it.
+Greg Berezowski of NapoleonCat tells us how the social media management tool makes life easier for businesses and individuals all around the world.

 First of all, how are you and your family doing in these COVID-19 times?

 Greg Berezowski: Thank you for asking!
 Fortunately, we’re all good.
 We’ve been lucky enough not to get infected throughout the whole Covid-19 pandemic.

 Nevertheless, the past few months have been challenging for us too.
 It’s not easy to run a business while your two boys are at home and you’re also working from home.
 Luckily, my partner has been extremely supportive, even though she also works full time.
 But I guess we all have to adjust to the new reality, don’t we?

 Tell us about you, your career, how you founded NapoleonCat.

 Greg Berezowski: I founded the company in 2013.
 Back then, the tool that we were developing was a bit different, and our main focus was on social media analytics.
 The reason for that was my previous experience.

 Before NapoleonCat, I co-founded a digital marketing agency where I was responsible for social media, among others.
 At that time, social media were still relatively new, not as omnipresent as they are today.

 I realized that my team was spending most of their time on repetitive tasks such as analyzing competitors or preparing social media reports.
 I felt like we needed to automate these tasks and gain more time for strategic activities.
 I headed the development of an internal tool that quickly caught the interest of other agencies.
 And that was the beginning of a new journey for NapoleonCat and me.